GetLightBite/StriveSDK_iOS/README.md

 > In the tutorial app, this would be SessionHandler.m.
 I've included line numbers in the comments of the sample code below

 :rotating_light: :rotating_light: These instructions should work if you're using AVFoundation or any library that's a light wrapper (like OpenTok's camera implementation).
-If not, shoot me a not at (sebastian x strivesdk x com) and I'll be happy to help. :rotating_light: :rotating_light:
+If not, shoot me a note at (sebastian x strivesdk x com) and I'll be happy to help. :rotating_light: :rotating_light:

 a) Import Strive and create a StriveInstance property